-- 1. Remove any mass storage devices you may be using (memory cards, USB sticks, etc.). - 2.
-Switch on the PC. - Press the corresponding key when you see the message "Press F11 to run recovery" or "Press F12 to run recovery".
-After a few seconds, the message "Windows is loading files" will appear.
+- Remove any mass storage devices you may be using (memory cards, USB sticks, etc.). - Switch on the PC. - Press the corresponding key when you see the message Press F11 to run recovery.

+After a few seconds, the message Windows is loading files will appear.
 Wait until the files are loaded.
-The "Power Recover" menu will then appear. - 4.
-Select the language of the restoration menu. - 5.
-Click on "Next". - Click on "Restore to HDD no backup of user data".
-All data on the PC are irretrievably erased, restoring delivery condition. - 7.
+The Power Recover menu will then appear.

+- Select the language of the restoration menu. - Click on Next. - You may now choose between two forms of restoration: - Restore to HDD no backup of user data All data on the notebook are irretrievably erased, restoring delivery condition. - Restore to HDD with backed up user data Delivery condition is restored and all user data under C:\User are preserved.

+When using the option with backed up user data, the restoration procedure takes a long time.
+Data are only preserved if they are located in the c:\Users folder.
+All other data will be erased.
+For this reason, you must perform regular backups on external data carriers.
+We will not be liable for data loss and/or consequential damages.

 Click on Next and follow the further instructions, which will appear on the screen, to restore the delivery condition.